Chicago Premises Liability Lawyers

 What Is Duty of Care?

-Property owners owe a duty of care to maintain reasonably safe premises for visitors, ensuring they take reasonable steps to prevent foreseeable harm.
+Property owners owe a duty of care to maintain a reasonably safe premises for visitors, ensuring they take reasonable steps to prevent foreseeable harm.
 The same standard of care applies whether the person is an invited guest or someone who legally has access to the premises.

 What Is Breach of Duty?